voucherifyio/voucherify-ruby-sdk/docs/OrdersApi.md

 api_instance = VoucherifySdk::OrdersApi.new
 opts = {
-  limit: 56, # Integer | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items.
+  limit: 56, # Integer | Limits the number of objects to be returned.
+The limit can range between 1 and 100 items.
+If no limit is set, it returns 10 items.
   page: 56, # Integer | Which page of results to return.
+The lowest value is `1`.
   order: VoucherifySdk::ParameterOrderListOrders::CREATED_AT # ParameterOrderListOrders | This is a property that controls the sorting direction of the results.
-Sort the results using one of the filtering options, where the dash - preceding a sorting option means sorting in a descending order.
+Sort the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order.
 }

 begin